Substra/substra-documentation/docs/source/operations/walkthrough/10-prerequisites.rst

 You'll need:
  - kubectl & Helm installed
- ..
-Leaving those purposefully unlinked because if you need a link you're definitively not ready for the rest of this
  - to add the Substra helm repository:

    .. code-block:: shell

       helm repo add substra https://substra.github.io/charts/
       helm repo update

+..
+Leaving kubectl and helm purposefully unlinked because if you need a link you're definitively not ready for the rest of this

 And also:
  - ``curl`` or similar for making sure the HTTP endpoints work